discretize/discretize-guides/builds/guardian/zealot-firebrand/index.md

 <Divider text="Underwater combat"/>

 It is very much recommended to play <BuildLink build="Condi Firebrand" specialization="Firebrand"/> since it provides much better DPS compared to the power variant.
-If you still want to play <Specialization text="Power Quickness Firebrand" name="Firebrand"/> for whatever reason follow these rough guidelines.
+If you still want to play <Specialization text="Zealot Firebrand" name="Firebrand"/> for whatever reason follow these rough guidelines.

 - Open with <Skill name="refraction"/> for <Boon name="retaliation"/>
 - Cast <Skill name="purify"/> and swap to spear.
 Camp spear now.